TheNewColossus/Airlines/READ_ME_FIRST.txt

 # The default username and password for Grafana is admin,
 # but you may chose to create your own username and password.

+# To ingest data from druid in grafana use the "Druid-Grafana" connection url on the grafana
+# connector.

 # If you are unable to ingest data from the api, it is possible that my endpoint has been exhausted.
 # For that kindly signup at "Aviation Stack" api and get a new key and paste it in ".env" file here, though it is highly improbable for